Innovation

 3. What are the health characteristics of women and men in infertile couples at the time of fertility treatment and during long-term follow-up?

-With the growing cohort and biobank, it will soon be possible to initiate research, where the couples can be linked to the Danish and Swedish national registers to obtain information on parental, perinatal, childhood, and adult life histories, including disease and medication history.
+Information about the ouples can be linked to the Danish and Swedish national registers to obtain information on parental, perinatal, childhood, and adult life histories, including disease and medication history.
+And with the growing cohort and biobank, the first research projects have been initatied using the marterial.
 This will enable the researchers to better understand the causes of infertility and identify novel therapeutic options.

 The planning of the cohort has been guided by a voluntary external advisory board of experts from other European countries and the United States.
-In addition, a binational board with representatives of the ReproUnion stakeholders will contribute to ensuring optimal utilization of the collected data and biomaterial.
+In addition, a binational board with representatives of the ReproUnion stakeholders is ensuring optimal utilization of the collected data and biomaterial.

 RUBIC contacts: